fctoibm/mcmpak1.3/README.md

 > **NOTE:** If the client is already available, please proceed to option 3.

 ```
-Run the playbook to setup the kvmhost
+Run the playbook to setup the vmwarehost
 ansible-playbook -v -e @vmwarevars.yaml play.yaml -t vmware --limit "vmwarehost"
 ```